-Local woman continues nearly 80-year-old tradition - FortSaskOnline.com
+Local woman continues 80-year-old tradition - FortSaskOnline.com

 "Christmas is full of memories," she explained.
 "Just fond memories of being together and doing something that was fun to do together."

-Conger added that her favourite ornament is made out of a twisted wire and has a plastic cover over it.
+Conger's favourite ornament is made out of a twisted wire and has a plastic cover over it.
 The wire is twisted in a way that resembles an icicle.

 View the embedded image gallery online at: